What Is The Best Reloading Kit? We Investigate 5 Top Options

 Our Choice For Best Reloading Kit

-Keeping the criteria for selecting the best reloading kit we specified at the start of this article in mind, the Lee Precision Breech Lock Challenger Kit is a good beginner's kit for getting one's feet wet in reloading.
+Keeping the criteria for selecting the right reloading kit we specified at the start of this article in mind, the Lee Precision Breech Lock Challenger Kit is a good beginner's kit for getting one's feet wet in reloading.
 Given equipment durability and powder measuring and weighing issues, it's not a good kit for producing large amounts of consistently firing ammunition.
 Still reasonably priced and much more durable, is the company's Lee Precision Classic Turret Press Kit.
 There have been calibration complaints from some users, but there is some question as to whether this is a product or operator issue.
 Results seem to be much better with this product than the Lee Challenger, so the extra hundred or so dollars may well be worth spending.

 On the higher end of the cost scale, while RCBS has a good industry reputation, there have been a number of complaints about missing or misleading components with its RCBS Rock Chucker Supreme Master Reloading Kit.
 The kit itself produces several types of perfectly functional ammunition.
 Users will have to decide if its price and brand name justify the extra shopping.
 The similarly priced Lyman T-Mag Expert Kit Deluxe with 1500 Micro-Touch Scale also offers disappointingly few components given its price.
 But it is also the easiest of all the reviewed kits to set up and use, and also boasts the best user's manual.
 And while it is the most expensive of all of the reviewed models, the Hornady Lock N Load Classic Deluxe Reloading Kit is probably also the most complete of them, especially for those just getting started with reloading.
 This kit has a well-earned reputation for durability as well.